jp1999-oss/Google-Data-Analytics-Capstone-Cyclistic-s-Case-Study/README.md

 There are 4 files containing information about every registered bike ride with a Cyclistic bike in 2019.
 The tables columns names are: trip_id,start_time,end_time,bikeid,tripduration,from_station_id,from_station_name,to_station_id,to_station_name,usertype,gender,birthyear,day_of_week,month,total_ride_time_mins.
 The columns day_of_week, month, and total_ride_time_mins were added during preparation.

 ## Process
-PostgreSQl server used to store the database, and pg Admin used to interact and manage the databases.
+PostgreSQl server used to store the databases, and pg Admin used to interact and manage the databases.